KriVaTri/EVCM/README.md

 EVCM is a Home Assistant custom integration to intelligently control one or more EV wallboxes based on:
 - Net power at the grid connection (export/import)
-- Hysteresis thresholds (ECO vs OFF profiles)
+- Hysteresis thresholds (ECO ON vs ECO OFF profiles)
 - EV battery state-of-charge (SoC) limit
 - Planner window (start/stop datetimes)
 - Priority order across multiple charging points